 Display your cherished photos in antique frames.
 This is a quick day project perfect for a cold winter day.
 Simply remove or tape off the glass and paint away!
 Remove areas of paint with a damp cloth to create a weathered look.
-Finish with Dark Tung Oil to add depth to your aged frame.
+Finish with Dark Tung Oil to add a finished look with depth to your aged frame.

 5. Shabby Chic Dining Chairs